 Freedom Mortgage Rates

-- All you can do is get a quote and compare it to other lenders’ rates and closing costs
+- Once you do you can compare it to other lenders’ rates and closing costs

-Like a lot of other lenders, they don’t openly advertise their mortgage interest rates on their website or elsewhere, which makes it impossible to know where they stand there.
+Like a lot of other lenders, they don’t openly advertise their mortgage interest rates on their website or elsewhere, which makes it impossible to know where they stand.

 Of course, they offer mortgages via several different channels, so their rates may vary depending on whether you get a mortgage from them via the retail, wholesale, or correspondent channel.